welcome visitors

 After accessing the worship zoom, you will temporarily be placed in a waiting room, while the zoom host grants you entry.
 If you arrive around the start of the service, you will be greeted by the zoom host in the chat.

 During the Welcome, the zoom host will post a link to the online visitor form (below).
 Should you like to know more about us, we encourage you to fill out the form.
-We also encourage you to stay on the zoom after the service encs for Coffee hour.
+We also encourage you to stay on the zoom after the service for Coffee hour.

 If you filled out our online visitor form, our Director of Membership, Meredith Plummer, will follow-up with you by email or text within the week.
-Meredith is here to serve you, and is available to answer any questions you may have about MVUUF by phone or over coffee (they’re treat!).
+Meredith is here to serve you, and is available to answer any questions you may have about MVUUF by phone or over coffee (their treat!).

-At MVUUF, Children and Youth Religious Education (CYRE) includes regular Sunday classes as well as periodic extra programs such as Our Whole Lives (OWL) comprehensive sexuality education classes and classes that help children and youth explore their personal faith formation.
+At MVUUF, Children and Youth Religious Enrichment (CYRE) includes regular Sunday classes as well as periodic extra programs such as Our Whole Lives (OWL) comprehensive sexuality education classes and classes that help children and youth explore their personal faith formation.

 CYRE also hosts fun special events throughout the year like a Halloween celebration, Holiday craft-making afternoon, and an Easter Egg hunt.
 Stay up to date with announcements about upcoming classes, special events, and more by filling out the visitor form below.
 We’ll add you to our CYRE email list when you tell us you have children.

 Please note, all children and youth attending CYRE classes must be registered.
-Visitors may use the guest registration form (given to adults when they first visit with children); however, after three visits, we ask everyone to complete the full registration form (called “MVUUF Youth Religious Education Registration”).
+Visitors may use the guest registration form (given to adults when they first visit with children); however, after three visits, we ask everyone to complete the full registration form (called “MVUUF Youth Religious Enrichment Registration”).
 Registration helps us learn names, track attendance, plan for activities, and accommodate any special needs.

 If you and your family are planning on visiting us for the first time, here are some additional things you need to know:

-• Our youth group (6th – 12th graders) meets at the start of the service.
+- Our youth group (6th – 12th graders) meets at the start of the service.

-• Children (Infant – 5th Grade), start in the sanctuary with their adults.
+- Children (Infant – 5th Grade), start in the sanctuary with their adults.

-• There is an interactive worship space set up at the front of the sanctuary just for our children!
+- There is an interactive worship space set up at the front of the sanctuary just for our children!
 Please feel free to sit there.

-• Finally, the sound of children in church is both a joy and a blessing.
+- Finally, the sound of children in church is both a joy and a blessing.
 However, should you feel the need, the unstaffed nursery room is open and available to families who may wish to step out of worship.

 Most MVUUF services follow the same schedule:

-• Opening Rituals: Our services begin with opening rituals which help guide us into worship.
+- Opening Rituals: Our services begin with opening rituals which help guide us into worship.
 These include music, welcoming words, a land acknowledgement, and a Chalice lighting (the Flaming Chalice is the symbol of Unitarian Universalism).

-• Story for All Ages: The Story for All Ages welcomes children into the service, makes the day’s message more accessible to adults, and provides opportunities for connection across the lifespan.
+- Story for All Ages: The Story for All Ages welcomes children into the service, makes the day’s message more accessible to adults, and provides opportunities for connection across the lifespan.
 After the Story for All Ages, the children exit to their classroom while the adults sing them out.

-• Rituals of Care & Connection: After the children are in class, we share our Joys & Sorrows, engage in prayer or mediation, and enjoy more music.
+- Rituals of Care & Connection: After the children are in class, we share our Joys & Sorrows, engage in prayer or mediation, and enjoy more music.
 Sharing of our Joys & Sorrows helps us quiet our minds and hearts, gives us the opportunity to rejoice in each other’s wins, and provide witness to each other’s pain.
 If you would like to provide a Joy or Sorrow when you visit, you can write it in the Joy & Sorrow book in the back of the sanctuary upon arrival, or type it into the zoom chat when prompted.

-• Sermon: Engaging, heart-felt, reflections with a message.
+- Sermon: Engaging, heart-felt, reflections with a message.
 Need we say more?

-• Offering: Each week at MVUUF we split our offering with a local organization doing the work of justice and liberation.
+- Offering: Each week at MVUUF we split our offering with a local organization doing the work of justice and liberation.

-• Closing Rituals: Finally, our services end with closing rituals which help guide us back into “the real world.”
+- Closing Rituals: Finally, our services end with closing rituals which help guide us back into “the real world.”
 These include music, extinguishing the Chalice, announcements, and closing words.

 If you would like to view previous services to get a feel for our services, please see Service Recordings.